mediafinger/Baruco/README.markdown

 * Pub/Sub architecture to refactor large system
     * publish only conclusions, do not send the whole results
     * keep services very small (less than 100 LoC)
+    * loosely coupled
+    * multiple versions acceptable
+    * implement self-monitoring
+    * publish information bits - even if you not have a requirement for them now
 * Examples of different companies and projects
 * Bright Teams can be inexperienced in a specific area and produce problematic code
 * Self monitoring Services replace Unit Tests
 * Business monitoring replaces Acceptance Tests
-* Collect ALL the data - even if you do not know what it will be good for in future
+* Publish ALL the data - even if you do not know what it will be good for in future
+* Learning curve for developers
+* Process can feel like Anarchy (multiple deployments a day with minimal risk, thanks to micro-services)

 ***